brightowusu/Bright/README.md

 # Bright

 Hi all,
-I am currently learning thev basis of git and I am actually having fun.
+I am currently learning the basis of git and I am actually having fun.